 - The bus manufacturer included defective parts, like bad brakes or tires.

-Determining Liability in a Bus Accident
+How Is Liability Determined in a Bus Accident?

 - Police reports made at the collision site

 - Footage from nearby traffic or surveillance cameras